SimoneDivakova/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the International Customers Team homepage!

-I'm glad you are here.
-I plan to talk about ...
+Can't wait to post my images here...